Psycojoker/pokefight/README.md

 Then you need to register the bot on the mastodon by doing (you need an account on a mastodon instance):

     ve/bin/python register.py

+Then, you can launch the bot with:

+    ve/bin/python bot.py

+There is also a standalone script that more or less work to generate 2 images offline:

+    ve/bin/python fight.py username@domain.com another_user@domain.com "some power"